AbhiDS91/Fraud_analytics_ML_Approach/deepfake_detection/ReadMe.md

 ## What's This Project All About?

-Okay so this project's all about building a super smart system using **deep learning** to sniff out those sneaky deepfakes.
+Okay so this project's all about building a super smart system using deep learning to find those sneaky deepfakes.
 I'm trying to make sure you can tell what's real and what's not, with high accuracy.

 ---

-## What I've Built
+## What is built

-I've put together a complete pipeline for spotting deepfakes right from the image itself.
+A complete pipeline for spotting deepfakes right from the image itself.
 Here's a quick peek at what's inside:

 * **Full Neural Network System:** It's a complete setup, from start to finish, for classifying images as real or fake.
 * **From Scratch to Finish:** From getting the data ready, to designing the **Convolutional Neural Network (CNN)**, training it, and then seeing how well it performs.